erikenbody/markdown-cv/index.md

 “Awarded to a Colorado College student demonstrating outstanding potential for becoming a professional ecologist and/or field biologist.”

 ## Invited Seminars & Visiting Lectures

+`2023`
+Using whole community genomics to study the effects of natural selection and introgression on Galápagos finch evolution.
+Indiana University Biology Seminar Series, Bloomington, Indiana.

 `2022`
 Population genomics of an entire community of Galápagos finches.
 Guest lecture for Genetics course at Loyola Chicago, Illinois (by Zoom).